 During anaphase I, the homologous chromosomes are pulled apart and are split into two distinct daughter nuclei, each containing one of the homologous chromosomes and attached sister chromatids.
 During this phase, the cell membrane elongated preparing for its physical division.

-Telophase I mark the end point of the first meiotic division. in telophase I, the pulled apart homologous chromosomes reach the poles of the cell.
+Telophase I marks the endpoint of the first meiotic division. in telophase I, the pulled apart homologous chromosomes reach the poles of the cell.
 The meiotic spindle dissolves and a distinct nuclear membrane surrounds each haploid set of chromosomes, creating two distinct haploid cells in a process called cytokinesis.
-Some cells do not engage in cytokinesis an instead jump straight to meiosis II
+Some cells do not engage in cytokinesis and instead jump straight to meiosis II

 Meiosis II is a mechanically similar process to meiosis I but the final products are fundamentally different.
 Meiosis II involves the separation of sister chromatids in the two daughter nuclei produced during meiosis I into 4 distinct haploid cells, each with one set of 23 chromosomes.
 Meiosis II is also divided into its own prophase, metaphase, anaphase, and telophase.
 Unlike meiosis I, meiosis II does not begin with the duplication of any chromosomes.